Ghosts of the Tampa Theatre in Haunted Florida

 After undergoing renovations and restorations over the years, Tampa Theatre now offers a diverse selection of foreign, independent, and documentary films.
 It’s listed in the National Register of Historic Places and serves as a proud reminder of the grandeur of the early 20th-century movie palace era.
 The theater is also known for its iconic sign and marquee along Franklin Street, which was restored in 2018.

-Related Haunted Stories: Bird Cage Theater
+Related Haunted Stories: Mount Baker Theatre

 Today, besides movie screenings, the theater also hosts popular music artists, local events, and various film festivals.
 Annual events include the Hollywood Awards Night, Summer Classics series, and Nightmare on Franklin Street.
 With its rich history and distinct, vintage charm, Tampa Theatre continues to be a jewel in Tampa’s cultural landscape, encapsulating nearly a century of entertainment history.